 The weather is possibly its major downside – it’s a very windy city, with wind speeds reaching 63 km/hour roughly half the days of the year!
 General temperatures are 17-21°C in summer (which peaks in February) and 6-10°C in winter, so it’s not as warm as elsewhere in New Zealand either.

-Like most capitals, it’s fairly expensive to live here, but it’s not as bad as many other capitals in Europe or Scandinavia.
+Like most capitals, it’s fairly expensive to travel and live here, but it’s not as bad as many other capitals in Europe or Scandinavia.
 Overall, if you want city vibes without any stress, then it’s definitely worth putting up with some breeze to live here.

 Temperature: Dec-March average daily high (16°C); May to August (10°C)